 From my experiments: you need psyllium husk for good gluten-free bread.
 For my bread recipes, I wouldn’t try to replace it.
 It makes the dough workable, so it doesn’t squish all over the place.
 It’s also what makes your bread chewy and stretchy.

-NOTE: psyllium husk and psyllium husk powder are different.
+NOTE: Psyllium husk and psyllium husk powder are different.
 You want the full husk.
-I usually find it in the supplement area of most grocery stores, and you can also find it for sale online.
+I usually find it in the supplement section of most grocery stores, and it can also be purchased online.

 How do you make gluten-free bread?